 Our client originally chose tumbled travertine because of the beauty created by the natural holes and voids in the stone.
 She wanted her floor to add a rustic beauty to the kitchen, hallway and w/c.

 Tumbled travertine starts out its life in an exotic way:

 This image shows Mammoth Springs in Yellowstone National Park, where travertine is starting it’s journey from the guysers.

-Lucy used mop, bucket and strong flash floor cleaner for cleaning travertine.
+Our client used a cotton mop, bucket and strong flash floor cleaner for cleaning her travertine.
 However, over time, the holes started to fill with soil, spoiling the look of the floor.

 Over the years, Lucy also tried re-sealing the tiles, but this did not stop soil gathering in the holes.

 As a last gasp effort, Lucy checked out our website and saw how we have transformed similar travertine floors.

 We started by protecting the walls with plastic sheeting.
 We use powerful cleaning solutions.
 Splashes from cleaning travertine with these chemicals can damage delicate paintwork.

 We left the cleaner on the floor for 20 minutes to start working its way into the soil.